nologic/blog/_posts/2016-03-22-automating-ui-testing.md

     "UISegmentLabel", "UILabel", "")
 ```

 This code is found as part of the `getButton` function in `post_all-common.lua`.
-This code is loaded for all app as a library that you could use.
+Please read the repository README for details about how the LUA scripts are structured and loaded.
+This code is loaded for all apps as a library that you could use.
 The function will return a LUA map of a button description.
-A button looks like this:
+A button map looks like this:

 ```javascript
 {